Craterellus tubaeformis, AKA Trumpet Chanterelle or Yellowlegs (US)

 - Edibility: 4/5 – Great earthy flavour that belies their flimsy appearance

-- Distribution: 3/5 – Reasonably common and often occurring in large numbers where established
+- Distribution: 3/5 – Reasonably common (though easily missed) and often occurring in large numbers where established

-But the winter chanterelle is a common, easy to identify and delicious mushroom that can be picked in large numbers right through November and well into December – especially in mild, moist Galloway and the South of England.
+The trumpet chanterelle is a common, easy to identify and delicious mushroom that can be picked in large numbers right through November and well into December in most of the UK.

 Fortunately, once you look beneath the wavy, irregular cap, identification becomes much easier.